paulschoppel/Coderunner-C-Prototypes/README.md

 ## Fill-The-Gaps

 ### General
-### General

-A Fill-the-Gaps question requires students to complete missing parts of a given C code fragment.
+A Fill-the-Gaps question requires students to complete missing parts of a given code fragment.
 Instead of writing code from scratch, learners are presented with a partially completed program where specific sections are left blank for them to fill in.

 Technically, Fill-the-Gaps tasks in Coderunner use placeholders in the `globalextra` field of the question definition.
 These